Ptolemaida: Ottoman period

 During the Ottoman period, Ptolemaida was called Kayılar, and it had two parts: Aşağı Kayılar and Yukarı Kayılar.
 Aşağı Kayılar was Bektaşi and Yukarı Kayılar was Rufai, Hanefi.

 Before 1360, large numbers of nomad shepherds, or Yörüks, from the district of Konya, in Asia Minor, had settled in Macedonia; their descendants were known as Konariotes.
 Further immigration from this region took place from time to time up to the middle of the 18th century.
 After the establishment of the feudal system in 1397, many of the Seljuk noble families came over from Asia Minor; their descendants may be recognized among the Beys or Muslim landowners around Kayılar.
 At the beginning of the 18th century, the Turkish population was quite considerable, but since that time until at least the early 20th century it continuously decreased.
 A low birth rate, the exhaustion of the male population by military service, and a large mortality from epidemics brought about a decline which has lately been hastened by emigration.
 The Turkish rural population around Kayılar was mainly composed of Konariot shepherds.
 In the late 19th and early 20th century, Ptolemaida was part of the Manastir Vilayet of the Ottoman Empire.

 Modern period

-Ptolemaida was occupied by the Greek forces on 15 October 1912 during the First Balkan War, and later incorporated into the Greece.
-In 1924, the Turkish population was exchanged with Greeks from Anatolia following the population exchange between Greece and Turkey.
+Ptolemaida was occupied by the Greek forces on 15 October 1912 during the First Balkan War, and later incorporated into Greece.
+In 1924, the local Turkish population was exchanged with Greeks from Anatolia and East Thrace following the population exchange between Greece and Turkey.
+Most of these Greeks came from the former Greek towns of Tiroloi (Τυρολόη, today Çorlu) and Prousa (Προύσα, today Bursa).
 Since then, Ptolemaida became a majority Greek city once again.

 In the 1970s, Greece's largest coal-fired power plants were built in the region of Ptolemaida, these increased pollution and it is expected these will be shut down by the year 2028.